Honey Roasted Sweet Potatoes with Cinnamon

 • butter or olive oil

-• But, this time, we prefer these small /petite sweet potatoes we found at Trader Joe’s. ย Their size is very small, actually smaller than a small potato, but they are convenient; and they cook in half the time, about 30 minutes.
+• Size of potatoes.
+We prefer these small /petite sweet potatoes we found at Trader Joe’s.
+Their size is very small, smaller than a small potato, but they are convenient; they cook in half the time, about 30 minutes.

-• Keep in mind, as you roast sweet potatoes, the honey, and cinnamon along with the butter will melt and slowly thicken to a glaze.ย Just use a spoon to scoop up some of the glaze and coat the potatoes at the end.
+• The glaze.
+The honey and cinnamon along with the butter will melt and slowly thicken to a glaze.
+Use a spoon to scoop up some of the glaze and coat the potatoes at the end.

 Honey Roasted Sweet Potatoes with Cinnamon will become buttery soft with a melt-in-your-mouth quality!